QuentinRa/blog.quentinra.dev/cyber/os/_tools/metasploit/index.md

 <details class="details-e">
 <summary>Note: SSL</summary>

-I had to that once, no really know why 💥
+I had to do that once, I don't remember why 💥

 * Add the `hostname` to `/etc/hosts` (use nano/...)
 * In meterpreter, set SSL to true